Murder of Victoria Climbié: Other

 The government placed Haringey social services department under special measures, requiring close supervision by the social services inspectorate.
 Allegations emerged that in 2004 and 2005, senior managers at Haringey council ignored child abuse cases and "became hostile" against a social worker who sought to expose the abuse.

 Climbié's parents created the Victoria Climbié Foundation UK, a charity that seeks to improve child protection policies, and the Victoria Climbié Charitable Trust, an organisation to build a school in the Ivory Coast.
 They are also involved in championing many child protection reforms.
 A playwright, Lance Nielsen, wrote a play based on the events, staged at the Hackney Empire throughout 2002.

 After Climbié's death, commentators discussed the history of child protection and the various abuse and death cases, noting that there have been 70 public inquiries into child abuse since 1945, and comparing Climbié's case with that of many others, especially that of Maria Colwell in 1973.
 They pointed to the many children abused and killed by their guardians over the years and how the agencies involved in their care let them down.
 They noted similarly that their deaths also led to inquiries and reform policies—reforms that have not saved the many children killed following them.
 They pointed out that, "an average of 78 children are killed by parents or minders every year; a figure unaltered in the 30 years since Maria Colwell's death provoked the first criticism of 'communications failure'".
 They expressed cynicism towards the possibility that these reforms would be different.
 Dr Chris Hanvey, director of operations at Barnardo's, for example, said, "Victoria's tragic case is the latest in a sad roll-call of child deaths, each leading to fresh inquiries and a new but recurring set of recommendations".
 Ian Willmore, former deputy leader of Haringey council, said, "the 'script' for this kind of inquiry is now almost traditional.
 The Minister goes on TV to insist that: 'this must never happen again'.
 Responsibility is pinned on a few expendable front-line staff, all conveniently sacked in advance.
 Criticisms are made about poor communication, with earnest recommendations about better co-ordination and possible restructuring.
 Council officers—all new appointments—go on TV to say that everything has changed since the case began.
 Everyone looks very earnest.
 Voices crack with compassion.
 Nothing essential changes."

-In the United Kingdom, the Audit Commission regulate social services; John Seddon pointed out in The Times that "Haringey Council was rated 4-star at the time of Victoria Climbié and Baby P's deaths".
+In the United Kingdom, the Audit Commission regulates social services; John Seddon pointed out in The Times that "Haringey Council was rated 4-star at the time of Victoria Climbié and Baby P's deaths".